Geno Lewis: Edmonton Elks

 Lewis joined the Edmonton Elks as a free agent on February 14, 2023.
 On June 29, 2023, Lewis was placed on the six-game injured list with a knee injury.
 At the time of the injury he had played in three games, and caught 11 passes for 200 yards and one touchdown.
+He returned in week 11 and played in the last nine games of the season, recording a total of 48 receptions for 844 yards and three touchdowns in just 12 games.
+In 2024, he played in all 18 regular season games where he had 74 receptions for 1,070 yards and ten touchdowns.
+To finish the season, he had touchdown receptions in eight straight games, breaking the previous franchise record of seven.
+He was named a CFL All-Star for the fourth time in his career.